divvungiellatekno/giellalt.uit.no/infra/docu-cgi-bin.md

 The relevant scripts cgi-bin scripts are:

 -   smi.cgi
     Language-independent cgi-script for calling different language
     technology applications: analysis, disambiguation, hyphenation and
     paradigm generation.
 -   conf.pl
     Configuration file that contains most of the variable definitons and their initial values.
--   num.cgi
+-   LANG-num.cgi
-    Numeral generators
+    (where LANG = the languages for which there are numeral generators: fin, kom, mhr, nno, rus, sjd, sma, sme, smj, smn, sms, yrk.

-All the scripts are developed in the svn-directory, under the module `gt/script/cgi-scripts`.
+All the scripts are developed in the svn-directory, under the module `gt/scripts/cgi-scripts`.
 The official location of cg-scripts is on gtweb, at the cgi-bin directory under /var/www.
 The latest versions are moved to the official directory.
 There is a script doing this, `cgi-export` exporting the latest version of the release-tagged